nicrusso7/rex-gym/README.md

 successfully transfer the knowledge  (`Control Policies`) on the real robot without any other manual tuning.

 This project is mostly inspired by the incredible works done by Boston Dynamics.
+## Related repositories
+[rexctl](https://github.com/nicrusso7/rexctl) - A CLI application to bootstrap and control Rex running the trained `Control Policies`.

+[rex-cloud](https://github.com/nicrusso7/rex-cloud) - A CLI application to train Rex on the cloud.

 # Rex-gym: OpenAI Gym environments and tools
 This repository contains different `OpenAI Gym Environments` used to train Rex, the Rex URDF model,